What If You Chose Investing 1000 Dollars in 2025?

 Tesla (TSLA)

-In this scenario, investing 1000 dollars in Tesla grew to approximately $1,186, achieving a gain of about +18.6%.
+In this scenario, investing 1000 dollars in Tesla grew to approximately $1,186, delivering a gain of about +18.6%, reflecting both growth potential and noticeable price swings during the year.

 Meta (META)

-As a result, investing 1000 dollars in Meta increased to around $1,102, with a return of approximately +10.2%.
+As a result, investing 1000 dollars in Meta increased to around $1,102, achieving a return of approximately +10.2%.

 Alphabet – Google (GOOGL)